M0h3eN/bndfcluster/README.md

 ```
 #### Root directory information

-Directrories are configurable and their path could be changed by the user.
+Directories are configurable, and their path could be changed by the user.

-* **volumes** directory include configs and data of the services and it should be places on a disk with abundunt capacity.
+* **volumes** directory include configs and data of the services, and it should be places on a disk with abundant capacity.
 * **sample-data** corresponds the input data directory.
 * **jars** directory includes extra jar files that user needs.
 * **appJars** is the directory that includes BNDF jar file.